 Recreation & leisure

-All purchased passes (3-Month, 3-Month Active Living, Corporate Employee Wellness Program, 6-Month, One-Year, and One-Year Peguis Trail Health & Fitness Centre) will automatically be suspended during the facility closures, extending to the expiration date.
+All passes (3-Month, 3-Month Active Living, Corporate Employee Wellness Program, 6-Month, One-Year, and One-Year Peguis Trail Health & Fitness Centre) have been suspended, extending the expiration dates.

 Visit passes are non-refundable.